whipowill/quake-mod-scarlet/README.md

 ## Usage

-Control bots via the console:
+Control bots via these console commands:

 - ``skill 3`` - set the bot skill level (``0`` to ``3``)
 - ``teamplay 1`` - turn on teamplay mode (``1`` or ``0``)